[Column] Shoji Yamashiro (Riki Ohashi) and the entertainment Yamashiro group - Exploration of sound, group, and environment as a comprehensive art

 Prologue: Where cyber and primitive intersect - A person named Shoji Yamashiro

-Text: mmr|Theme: About the entertainment Yamashiro-gumi formed in the early 1970s
+Text: mmr|Theme: About the entertainment Yamashiro-gumi, which was formed in the early 1970s

 In the 1970s, there was a person who stood out at the border between Japanese music and visuals.
-Shoji Yamashiro (real name: Riki Ohashi).He graduated from the Department of Agricultural Chemistry, Faculty of Agriculture, Tohoku University, and was interested in life science, information, and sound.With a background of scientific thought and sensibility, he positioned art as ``an experiment to explore the relationship between humans and the environment.’’
+Shoji Yamashiro (real name: Riki Ohashi).
+He graduated from the Department of Agricultural Chemistry, Faculty of Agriculture, Tohoku University, and was interested in life science, information, and sound.With a background of scientific thought and sensibility, he positioned art as ““an experiment to explore the relationship between humans and the environment.’’

 The place for this experiment was Geinoh Yamashirogumi, which was formed in the early 1970s.
-More than just a music group, it was a community for comprehensively exploring the relationship between sound, humans, and society'' and was aplace’’ that integrated music, ethnology, information theory, and anthropology.
+More than just a music group, it was a ““community for comprehensively exploring the relationship between sound, humans, and society” and was a ““place” that integrated music, ethnology, information theory, and anthropology.

 Chapter 1: Birth of the entertainment Yamashiro Gumi - Art as a “group”

-The starting point for the Geino Yamashiro Gumi was the formation of a collective'' of people who came together across universities, companies, and professions.
-Doctors, teachers, engineers, students, housewives - people with different professions and philosophies shared an intuitive desire tolive in sound’’.
+The starting point for the Geino Yamashiro Gumi was the formation of a ““collective’’ of people who came together across universities, companies, and professions.
+Doctors, teachers, engineers, students, housewives - people with different professions and philosophies shared an intuitive desire to ““live in sound’’.

 From the beginning, Yamashiro defined art not as an act of individual expression, but as the expression of a group.
-Therefore, their rehearsals were not just performances, but the process of ``sound generating a field.’’
+Therefore, their rehearsals were not just performances, but the very process of ““sound generating a field.’’
 The moment when body, voice, space, and time come together to resonate - that is the starting point for Geino Yamashiro Gumi.

 “Music is the very structure of human consciousness.
 That’s why the sounds of a group are connected to the sounds of society.” — Shoji Yamashiro (1982)